solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

 ### Task 3: Prepare a Virtual Machine to Run Power BI Desktop

-To proceed with the steps described in this hands-on training, you'll need to use the Power BI Desktop app that is installed in the Windows 10 environment.
+To proceed with the steps described in this hands-on training, you'll need to use the Power BI Desktop app for Windows 10.
 In this step, you will create a virtual machine running Windows 10 and then install Power BI.

 1. In the [Azure portal](https://portal.azure.com), type in "virtual machines" in the top search menu and then select **Virtual machines** from the results.